coyo8/coyo8.github.io/_pages/about.md

 <img class="profile-picture" src="{{ site.url }}/assets/images/profile.jpg" alt="profile">

 Welcome to my virtual realm!
-I create apps, run and trigger growth mindset.
-I am passionate about computers and science behind learning.
+I am software engineer who create mobile apps and extremely curious about finding what is absolute truth.
+I am passionate about computers and science behind learning, if you have any crazy and ideas worth sharing do write me up.
 These days I am pondering over this question:

 > Why becoming expert in a field takes so long?
 Is there a way to accelerate it?